See below for details, or jump to our online registration.

 To best meet the needs of its members, the CPYO comprises three ensembles:

-The College Park Youth Orchestra meets on scheduled Sunday afternoons from September until June.
+The College Park Youth Orchestra meets on scheduled Sunday afternoons from September through May.
 The orchestra performs concerts at the end of the fall, winter, and spring seasons.

 Regular rehearsals are held at the College Park Community Center, 5051 Pierce Avenue, in College Park.

-For tuning and warm-up, players should arrive 15 minutes early for rehearsals and one hour early for concerts.
+For setting up and tuning, players should arrive 15 minutes early.
 Players should bring their own music stands to rehearsals.

 All members must be taking lessons, either privately or in a group, apart from CPYO.